jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 In <i>Developing Supersensible Perception</i>, Shelli Renée Joye offers a radical insight:<br>

-> <b>Reality is quantized, a cosmic projection built from Planck-scale building blocks</b>.
+> <b>Reality is quantized as a cosmic projection, digital at its core—composed of Planck-scale building blocks</b>.

 * <b>Planck Length</b> (~1.616×10⁻³⁵ meters): the smallest meaningful unit of space
 * <b>Planck Time</b> (~5.39×10⁻⁴⁴ seconds): the shortest measurable interval of time